armbian/documentation/docs/User-Guide_FAQ.md

 Single board computer vendors are making their computers on as cheap as possible principle.
 To be honest, there are some exceptions, which in fact produce better quality then the others.
 In general they provide more or less accurate schematics and they have some engineers that are available for general public and you can ask them things here and there.
 Most of them try to keep up with the highest standards of hardware development.
 With proper documentation and minimal support, costs of software development are significantly lower.
 This is especially important, because we waste our precious private time to secure proper hw functioniong trought the time.

 TV boxes lakcs of any docuentation, there are frequent changes of components without any notice, boot mechanism is closed source and almost all Armbian builds that exist in the wild are community hacks.
+Market is huge, but since public doesn't have interest to cover costs of support, which are here only much bigger, our involvement to provide support is simply insane and stupid.
+It only eats our personal time and finances.

 ## Add more....